elviskasonlin/event-extractor-bot/README.md

 ## To-do

-1. Set up handlers for the calender text entry and processing
-2. Set up available commands hint
+[x] Set up handlers for the calender text entry and processing [] Set up available commands hint
-3. Set up separate development and production environments
+[] !!
+Add persistence with database and a custom class [] !
+Add per-user settings
+[] !!!
+Analysis process
+[] !!
+Exporting to ical or csv
+[] !!
+Draw a conversational flow diagram
+[x] !!!
+Get familiarised with handlers and setting handlers